-Methods for removal of defective switches are for the most part obvious and only a normal amount of care is required.
+Methods for removal of defective switches

+normal amount of care is required.
 Single wafers are normally not replaced on the switches used in the Type R Unit, and if one wafer is defective, the entire switch should be replaced.
 Switches may be ordered from Tektronix either wired or unwired as desired.